savkov/planchet/docs/installation.rst

 Service Side
 ^^^^^^^^^^^^

-You can use this repo and start streight away like this:
+You can use this repo and start straight away like this:

 .. code-block:: shell